 This is a living neighborhood, rich in social vitality and ecological sustainability.
 This is cohousing.

-Ecological sustainability is achieved with smaller homes, green building features, and renewable energy systems made possible by combined efforts and shared resources.
+Ecological sustainability is achieved with smaller homes, green building features, and efficient energy systems made possible by combined efforts and shared resources.
 Residents often drive less because they can socialize close to home.

 Cohousing is custom-designed by future residents.
 There are now more than 120 cohousing communities in the U.S., with another 120 in the planning or development stages.
 The legal structure is similar to that of condominium developments, except that all households participate in decision-making by consensus.